-5 Not Alone participants were selected to receive the acclaimed LOTUS scholarship awarded by the U.S. Government to only 50 students in all of Egypt each year. confidentiality and the dignity of each participant. - Mina, Not Alone participant, 2014
+5 Not Alone participants were selected to receive the acclaimed LOTUS scholarship awarded by the U.S. Government to only 50 students in all of Egypt each year.
 Alone supported children with only education and a job in mind, That's the story of Not Alone, and the story of Michael.
 And, we Michael's story would have ended before it bore fruit. hope, it will someday be the story of Egypt.
 For, as Michael said, Coptic Orphans "has started a historic change in Egypt.
 The Fortunately, Not Alone aims higher.
 Reps like George simple people and poor people have the ability to do great things encourage each child to have a well-rounded personality, for Egypt."